 WHY WE LIKE IT: This is the best ergonomic staple remover due to a push-style mechanism and a comfortable rubber handle, working great for people with limited hand dexterity.

 This push-style staple remover works very quickly.
 Simply slide the extended metal point beneath the staple and slide your finger forward to collect the staple.
-While testing, we were easily able to remove 10 staples from seven bounded sheets of paper in less than 20 seconds.
+While researching, we were easily able to remove 10 staples from seven bounded sheets of paper in less than 20 seconds.

 We love this Bostitch staple remover’s smooth rounded edge, which does not pinch or tear paper like some claw staple removers.
 A tiny magnetic pad on the underside also helps grab multiple staples for quick disposal.
 Kudos for its rounded tip, which can also double as a box opener.
 This staple remover would be a great addition to your office.

 WHY WE LIKE IT: This staple remover comes in a pack of six in an assortment of colors, making it a great choice for classrooms and offices, with each offering a smooth hinge and a spring for leverage.

 - Comes in a six-pack

 - Flimsy metal construction

 - Can easily create tears in the paper if used incorrectly